StefH/WebJobs.Extensions.Ftp/doc/part1.md

 }
 ```

-The `FtpListener` class uses the `FtpClient` object to subscribe to a Ftp channel.
+The `FtpListener` class uses the `FtpClient` object to subscribe to a Ftp folder.
 When we receive a message, we invoke the function using the `ITriggeredFunctionExecutor` instance.

 Next, we need to create `TriggerBinding` and `TriggerBindingProvider` class.
 There are relatively simple classes.
 The `TryCreateAsync` in the `FtpTriggerBindingProvider` class create `FtpTriggerBinding` instance and return.
 One thing to note here is, creating the context class.
 We create the `FtpTriggerContext` class instance by calling the `CreateContext` method of the `FtpExtensionConfigProvider` class.
 We will create the context class and pass it to the `FtpTriggerBinding` object.